MarkStringer/MarkStringer.github.io/_posts/2017-05-20-I_Was_Right_To_Feel_Queasy.markdown

+---
+title: "I Was Right to Feel Queasy"
+layout: post
+---

 # I Was Right to Feel Queasy

-So before Christmas I wrote a post - ["A Queasy Epiphany"](A%20Queasy%20Epiphany.htm) .
+So before Christmas I wrote a post - "A Queasy Epiphany".
 I'd been asked to write a bid (for a company that I don't work for any more) saying how we would govern multiple teams.
 Rather than than try to make something up I queasily reached for SAFE and wrote using SAFE terms how we would approach governing a project that had more than one team.